cassiomolin/chat-websockets/README.md

-# Example with Undertow, Weld, Jersey and WebSockets
+# Example of chat application with WebSockets

-Example application using:
+Example using:

 - **Undertow:** Servlet container
 - **Weld:** CDI reference implementation
 - **Jackson:** JSON parser for Java
 - **WebSockets:** Using the JSR-356 implementation provided by Undertow

--
+This example demonstrates a simple chat application with WebSockets.
+On server side, the WebSockets support is provided by Undertow (that implements the JSR 356) and on client side, the WebSockets support is provided by the HTML5 WebSockets API.

 ## How to build and run this application?

 Follow these steps to build and run this application: